 Every person who intends to enter into specified financial transactions in which quoting of PAN is mandatory

-Every non-individual resident persons and person associated with them if the financial transaction entered into by such non-individual resident persons during a financial year exceeds Rs.
+Every non-individual resident person and person associated with them if the financial transaction entered into by such non-individual resident person during a financial year exceeds Rs.
 2,50,000.

-Note: Persons associated with non-individual resident persons means the managing director, director, partner, trustee, author, founder, karta, chief executive officer, principal officer or office bearer of the non-individual resident persons or any person competent to act on behalf of such persons.
+Note: person associated with a non-individual resident person means the managing director, director, partner, trustee, author, founder, karta, chief executive officer, principal officer or office bearer of the non-individual resident person or any person competent to act on behalf of such person.
 A person not covered in any of the above can voluntarily apply for PAN.